 A Great Journey

 Naturally, we are happy to be associated with such a fine group of people who collaborated so well.
-For us, the MAX Award tells the story of a great journey, and we’re so proud to have been a part of it.
+For us, the MAX Award tells the story of a great shared journey, and we’re so proud to have been a part of it.

 But the relationship we have with our clients is honestly the best part of our business.
-And to be recognized for a group effort in pursuit of a difficult goal is very special indeed.
+And to be recognized for a group effort in pursuit of a challenging goal is very special indeed.